Una-Sana Canton: History

 The region has been inhabited since prehistoric times, as evidenced by numerous archaeological sites, ancient fortresses, and medieval towns.
 Settlements like Bihać, first mentioned by Béla IV of Hungary in 1260, and Ključ, referenced in 1322 by Stephen II, Ban of Bosnia, highlight the area's medieval significance.

 In 1463, the Ottoman Empire conquered Ključ, marking the fall of the medieval Bosnian state.
 During Ottoman rule, fortifications such as Ostrožac Castle, dating back to the 13th century, were expanded to strengthen the empire's hold on the region.

 Following the Ottoman period, the area became part of the Austro-Hungarian Empire and later the Kingdom of Yugoslavia, Independent State of Croatia, and finally the Socialist Federal Republic of Yugoslavia.

 During the Bosnian War (1992–1995), the region experienced significant conflict, including the Siege of Bihać and the founding of the Autonomous Province of Western Bosnia proto-state, which led to the Intra-Bosnian Muslim War (1993–1995).

 The canton was officially established on June 12, 1996, following the Washington Agreement.

 Geography

 The Una and Sana rivers are central to the canton's geography.
 The Una flows along the western border, while the Sana river flows along the eastern part.
 Covering an area of 4,201 square kilometers, Una-Sana Canton accounts for about 8.1% of Bosnia and Herzegovina's total territory.
 The region's climate is classified as Cfb, characterized by moderate cold winters and warm summers.

 Government

-Like all cantons of the Federation of Bosnia and Herzegovina, the head of the Una-Sana Canton is called the Premier.
-The current Premier is Mustafa Ružnić, having served since 23 September 2025.
+Like all cantons of the Federation of Bosnia and Herzegovina, the head of the Una-Sana Canton is called the Prime Minister.
+The current Prime Minister is Mustafa Ružnić, having served since 23 September 2025.
 The legislative body of the Canton is the Assembly of the Una-Sana Canton, which has 30 members.